cms636/cms636.github.io/_posts/2017-10-03-final-project-ideas.md

 **2b.
 Freedom Trail Site**
 An archival site for the monuments in the Freedom Trail.
 This would try to use 3D rendering of the monuments, exploring  digitizing methods other than photo documentation.

-**3. Making Invisible Visible App**
+**2c.
+Freedom Trail Tour**
-An app that would reveal things that would be invisible.
-E.g. microorganisms in the air around us, pollutants, pollen, etc.
+A mobile application that propose to customize each tourist’s own tour.
+After the tourist select the estimated time and his or her preferred theme (e.g. people, event, architecture), a customized tour will be created.

-**4. Sackner Archive of Concrete Poetry**
+**3. Sackner Archive of Concrete Poetry**
 A redesign of the [Sackner Archive of Concrete Poetry](http://ww3.rediscov.com/sacknerarchives/), that would provide a more user-friendly exploration of their content and teaching tools for digitizing concrete poetry.